jay-joshy/allergyguide/content/about.md

 # Medical Disclaimer

 {% important(header = "PLEASE NOTE:") %}
 **This information is for educational and informational purposes only and does not replace professional medical advice.** The content is not meant to be complete or exhaustive or to be applicable to any specific individual's medical condition.
-Always consult a licensed healthcare provider for concerns about your health -- the content of this website is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always consult a licensed healthcare provider for concerns about your health -- the content of this website is not a substitute for professional medical advice, diagnosis, or treatment.

 We assume no legal duty to correct or update the website nor to resolve or clarify any inconsistent information that might be a part of the website.
 {% end %}